 Dir: Robert Asher

 “I am Pitkin of the Yard!”
 I have come across many people who couldn’t stand Norman Wisdom, and yet I don’t understand why.
 His films are every bit as funny now as they were in his heyday in the 1950s.
 He is the perfect clown, a worthy successor to Chaplin.
 Acrobatic, with a dancer’s grace, and a talented singer and musician too.
 Perhaps the old-fashioned sentiment is not to everyone’s taste, but frankly I am getting heartily sick of so much nastiness and cynicism which is all too prevalent in modern comedy.
-In ‘On The Beat’ he plays a young man who is obsessed with getting into the police force, to emulate his dad.
+In ‘On The Beat’ he plays a young man who is obsessed with getting into the police force, to emulate his dear old dad.
 Unfortunately he’s too short, and has to resort to strenuous means to try and blag his way in.
 He finally gets his chance when he gets hired to do some undercover work.
 Nice bit of old-fashioned escapist fun.

 ONE MILLION YEARS BC (1966)